Bridge Simulation and Metric Estimation on Lie Groups and Homogeneous Spaces: Simulation of bridges on Lie groups

-\subsubsection{Radial Process}
+The Radon-Nikodym derivative above is a martingale, whenever the group logarithm and the Riemannian logarithm coincide.
+This is for example the case when the metric is bi-invariant.

+\subsection{Radial process}

-We denote by $r_v(\cdot) := d(\cdot ,v)$ the radial process.
+We now aim to investigate the relation between the bridge measure and the above simulation schemes.
+Let $r_v(\cdot) := d(\cdot ,v)$ be the distance to $v$ such that $r_v(g_t)$ is the the radial process.
 Due to the singularities of the radial process on $\Cut(v) \cup \{v\}$, the usual It\^o's formula only applies on subsets away from the cut-locus.
 The extension beyond the cut-locus of a Brownian motion's radial process was due to Kendall \cite{kendall1987radial}.
-Barden and Le \cite{barden1997some, le1995ito} generalized the result to $M$-semimartingales.
+Barden and Le \cite{barden1997some, le1995ito} generalized the result to $M$-valued semimartingales.
 The radial process of the Brownian motion \eqref{eq: BM SDE on Lie group} is given by

-where $L^v$ is the geometric local time of the cut-locus $\Cut(v)$, which is non-decreasing continuous random functional increasing only when $X$ is in $\Cut(v)$ (see \cite{barden1997some,kendall1987radial,le1995ito}).
-Let $W_t := \int_0^t \left\langle \partiel r, V_i(X_s) \right\rangle dB^i_s$, which is the local-martingale part in the above equation.
+where $L^v$ is the geometric local time of the cut-locus $\Cut(v)$, which is non-decreasing continuous random functional increasing only when $g$ is in $\Cut(v)$ (see \cite{barden1997some,kendall1987radial,le1995ito}).
+Let $W_t := \int_0^t \left\langle \partiel r, V_i(g_s) \right\rangle dB^i_s$, which is the local-martingale part in the above equation.
 The quadratic variation of $W_t$ satisfies $ d[W,W]_t = dt, $ by the orthonormality of $\{V_1,\dots, V_d\}$, thus $W_t$ is a Brownian motion by Levy's characterization theorem.
-From the stochastic integration by parts formula and \eqref{eq: radial process for BM}, the squared radial process of $X$ satisfies
+From the stochastic integration by parts formula and \eqref{eq: radial process for BM}, the squared radial process of $g$ satisfies

 where $dL^v_s$ is the random measure associated to $L^v_s(X)$.